msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 |Function-centric / Hierarchical|Process-centric / Decentralized|
 |Mass production of few varieties|Small-batch production of diverse products|

-During the industrial era of mass production, business organizations were structured based on Frederick Taylor’s **Scientific Management**, characterized by specialization and hierarchical functional structures.
+During the industrial era of mass production, business organizations were structured based on Frederick Taylor’s **Scientific Management**, characterized by division of labor and hierarchical functional structures.
 While this structure was effective for repetitive and standardized tasks, it has struggled to keep up with recent environmental changes such as shorter product life cycles, diverse consumer demands, market liberalization, and globalization.
 Modern business structures are evolving towards decentralization, greater autonomy in task execution, networked organizations, and lifelong learning.
 These trends align with the shift towards customer and process-centered organizational structures, where responsibility is shared across processes rather than confined to individual functions.

 As businesses increasingly embrace process-centric organizations, understanding business processes becomes crucial.
 Before delving into business processes, it is important to define business systems.
 A business system is an organization that provides valuable outcomes to stakeholders interested in its outputs.
-Essentially, a business system is an economic entity that produces and sells goods or services to fulfill human needs while pursuing profit.<br>
+Essentially, a business system is an economic entity that produces and sells goods or services to meet human needs while generating profit.<br>

 - **Key concepts in defining a business system**
   + A business process, which consists of activities performed within an enterprise.